flyingfisch/FischBotDiscord-csharp/readme.md

 ## Getting started

 Rename `sampleappsettings.config` to `appsettings.config` and add your Discord bot token to it before running.
+If you are running from the source code, this should be all you need to do besides running the solution in your IDE of choice.

+If you are using the a release package, do the following:

+1. Unzip `linux-x64.zip`
+1. Run `chmod +x ./FischBot` in the `linux-x64` directory
+2. Run `./FischBot` to start the bot

 ## Contributing